leand12/kurento-in-aws/aws-server-region-migration/README.md

 ```
 </details><br>

+TODO: create security group sg-02ace4f6edf5431df

 Now, we can finally create the EC2 Launch Template.

-We can put any string with less than 64 chars in the `--client-token`, it is only meant to ensure [indempotency in AWS](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Run_Instance_Idempotency.html).
+Here we can use the `--client-token` parameter, where we can put any string with less than 64 chars.
+It is only meant to ensure [indempotency in AWS](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Run_Instance_Idempotency.html).
+For this case it is not used.

 The `--launch-template-id` is provided in the last step, but can also be found in the [EC2 > Launch templates](https://eu-central-1.console.aws.amazon.com/ec2/v2/home?region=eu-central-1#LaunchTemplates).
 Replace the ID in command below with it.
 ```
 aws ec2 create-launch-template-version \
---client-token my-client-token \
 --launch-template-id lt-098c8790e8e45c7f3 \
 --source-version 2 \
---launch-template-data '{"NetworkInterfaces":[{"AssociatePublicIpAddress":true}],"InstanceType":"t2.micro","KeyName":"KurentoKey2"}' \
+--launch-template-data '{"NetworkInterfaces":[{"DeviceIndex":0,"AssociatePublicIpAddress":true,"Groups":["sg-02ace4f6edf5431df"]}],"InstanceType":"t2.micro","KeyName":"KurentoKey2"}' \
 --region eu-central-1
 ```
 <details><summary>Response example:</summary>